gaseri/website/docs/en/tutorials/gromacs/3-methanes-in-water/index.md

 author: Wes Barnett, Vedran Miletić
 ---

-# GROMACS Tutorial 3 -- Several Methanes in Water
+# GROMACS tutorial 3: Several methanes in water

 In this tutorial, I'll show you how to create a system containing several OPLS methane in a box of TIP4PEW water and get the methane-methane potential of mean